-Personal consumer scams may not seem like they’re much of a threat to your business.
-Like any physical crime, cyber crime can’t gain access to your business unless there is an open door or a breach of some sort, such as when someone opens an email or picks up a phone.
+Personal consumer or romance scams may not seem like they’re much of a threat to your business.
+Like any physical crime, cyber criminals can’t gain access to your business unless there is a vulnerability or breach of some sort, such as when someone opens an email or answers the phone.
 Who your employees share information with on their own time may not seem to be your concern as a business owner, but good personal practice translates into a stronger, safer business.

 Hacking into your business’s hardware systems or networks is only one way to gain unauthorized information.
 Dedicated spear-phishing tactics use data mined from public accounts and web activity to target specific departments or employees.
 The only thing that separates personal consumer scams from business scams are the lies the criminal uses to try to break down your barriers.

 Scammers often take advantage of brand familiarity and emotional response.
-Unexpected messages from a random email address or blocked phone number are much easier to ignore than a seemingly safe communication from the Yellow Pages or UPS.
+Unexpected messages from a random email address or blocked phone number are much easier to ignore than a seemingly safe communication from Microsoft or UPS.

 One scam that aims directly at businesses is the “Directory Scam.”
 Employees receive a call from a well-known or non-existent agency requesting business information to update their directory.
 When your employee provides them with your business’s address and contact information, they send a fake invoice for the “service” and, if questioned, often fire back with edited audio from their previous call that “proves” your employee accepted the charges.